shredthaGNAR/list-of-my-starred-repos/README.md

 * [artginzburg/sudo-touchid](https://github.com/artginzburg/sudo-touchid):  Permanent TouchID support 👆 for `sudo`.
 * [NotaInutilis/Super-SEO-Spam-Suppressor](https://github.com/NotaInutilis/Super-SEO-Spam-Suppressor): An anticapitalist blocklist targeting websites abusing SEO tactics to spam web searches with data pollution and security risks: content farms, scrapers, copycats, generative AIs, scams, advertisements, malwares, and useless wasteful garbage in general.
 It is best used with uBlacklist.
 * [yorukot/superfile](https://github.com/yorukot/superfile): Pretty fancy and modern terminal file manager
-* [universalbyte/Superfox](https://github.com/universalbyte/Superfox): Silence Firefox from contacting MOZILLA , GOOGLE and other Servers.
-700+ privacy features !
+* [universalbyte/Superfox](https://github.com/universalbyte/Superfox): Stop Firefox from sending "ALL YOUR PRIVATE DATA" to MOZILLA , GOOGLE and other Servers.
+800+ privacy features !
 * [FarisHijazi/SuperGoogleImages](https://github.com/FarisHijazi/SuperGoogleImages): Userscript to Super-charge Google images with rich features, like: download all full-resolution images, replace thumbnails with full-res images, add "view image" and "download" buttons and much more
 * [erosman/support](https://github.com/erosman/support): Support Location for all my extensions
 * [brookhong/Surfingkeys](https://github.com/brookhong/Surfingkeys): Map your keys for web surfing, expand your browser with javascript and keyboard.